gottagofaster236/RewardsTheater/README.md

 ## How's this better than [TR!GGER FYRE](https://overlays.thefyrewire.com/widgets/triggerfyre/)?

 - Free and open source.
-- Use your locally saved videos, no need to upload anything the server.
+- Use your locally saved videos, no need to upload anything to the server.
 - Has a nice UI to edit channel point rewards right inside OBS!
 - Plays the videos natively in OBS without a browser source, so they won't lag.
 - Reward redemptions can be put in a queue so that they don't play simultaneously.